rontea/theme_wf/README.md

 #### Workflow branches
 - main : push to NPM , merge from beta
-- develop : stay in repo , push to any of the following for merge
+- develop : stay in repo , push to any of the following for merge [alpah,beta]
-- feature : merge coming [develop,alpha,beta] from new features
+- alpha : stay in repo , merge coming from [feature,develop] , merge to [alpha,beta]
-- alpha : stay in repo , merge coming from [feature] if feature
+- beta : push to NPM if env true , merge from [alpha] then can be merge to [main] once test pass
-- beta : push to NPM if env true , merge from alpha
+- feature :clone from [main] merge for [alpha,beta] from new feature test, once [beta] pass merge to [main]

 #### Develop
 - create develop and publish to github